Safe Exercise Routines for Arthritic Dogs

 Why Exercise Matters for Arthritic Dogs

-I know it feels counterintuitive to keep moving a dog who seems stiff and sore.
-But in my experience, the dogs who get appropriate daily movement almost always do better long-term than those who are kept completely still.
+It feels counterintuitive to keep moving a dog who seems stiff and sore.
+But dogs who get appropriate daily movement almost always do better long-term than those who are kept completely still.
 Here’s why:

-• Maintains joint mobility: Gentle movement prevents the kind of deep stiffness that sets in after long rest periods
+- Maintains joint mobility: Gentle movement prevents the deep stiffness that sets in after long rest periods

-• Strengthens supporting muscles: Strong muscles take load off the joints themselves — this is huge
+- Strengthens supporting muscles: Strong muscles take load off the joints themselves, and this matters enormously

-• Supports weight management: Even a small amount of excess weight significantly increases joint stress (more on this below)
+- Supports weight management: Even a small amount of excess weight significantly increases joint stress

 What Are the Safest Exercises for an Arthritic Dog?